MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 is longer.

-A Procedure can be either a Compiled Procedure created from a Lambda, or a built-in Primitive Procedure.
+A Procedure can be either a Compiled Procedure created from a Lambda, or a built-in __Primitive Procedure__.
 They are currently similar at the EVM level, but may be optimized in the future.
 For example, Primitive Procedures could pass their arguments on the stack rather than allocating a linked list.

 ### Abstract Machine Language